 After multiple tests, I've found that there is sufficient local yeast available on your hands, in your kitchen and in your flour, to get a strong sourdough starter going, and in a lot of cases, is much more forgiving then using fruit peels or skins.
 The reason being, unless your fruit skins come from a hyper local source (like an apple tree in your back yard or a neighbor's garden), then you are still technically importing and using a foreign yeast to inoculate your sourdough starter.
 At some point, the yeast that is naturally occurring in your kitchen environment will have to do battle with this "foreign yeast" which can kill your sourdough starter outright or give it off flavors (caused by dead or unhealthy yeast).

 Tips For Making A Sourdough Starter

 Remember, this is the first step in your journey towards making great sourdough bread.
-We will be diving into different techniques and recipes in the coming weeks and months.
+To dive deep into bread and sourdough baking, please refer to the related resources below.